 Please see the Join ECU’s Athena SWAN Charter page

-If you hold Project Juno Champion status from the most recent awards round, you can convert this into an Athena SWAN Silver award by submitting your Juno documentation (application and IOP feedback) to us, along with a letter of endorsement from the head of the department.
-If you hold Champion status from older rounds, please contact us to discuss any updates we may require.
+If you hold Project Juno Champion status from the most recent awards round, you can convert this into an Athena SWAN Silver award by submitting your Juno documentation (application and IOP feedback) to us, along with a completed Post-May 2015 Juno Champion Application form covering additional questions relating to our expanded criteria.

 Applicants from Ireland may submit on the last working day of April and November each year.
 More information on Athena SWAN in Ireland can be found here, or you can contact the Athena SWAN Programme Manager for Ireland.